wootfish/eli.sohl.com/drafts/obsidian.md

 but it would be a cool feature for `drawSvg` to have, and it would make Obsidian's code a lot cleaner, too.

-I also wonder (and, to be clear, this is nothing more than a gut feeling) whether drawSvg's render times could be sped up.
+I also wonder whether drawSvg's render times could be sped up.
 This could be interesting to look at down the road, perhaps once we've reached the point of diminishing returns with Obsidian's own internal optimizations.

 ## pySMT